spaelling/azure-security-review/README.md

 # And set the alias - note this is just for the session.
 Set-Alias -Name Out-GridView -Value Out-ConsoleGridview
 ```

+## Azure Policies

+This notebook is not a replacement for Azure Policies.
+Many of the checks done here is much better to do using Azure Policies (if possible), as these continously evaluate, and can also enforce specific settings.

 ## Demo